sambanova/ai-starter-kit/README.md

 # Overview

-SambaNova AI Starter Kits are a collection of open-source examples and guides to facilitate the deployment of AI-driven use cases in the enterprise.
+SambaNova AI Starter Kits are a collection of open-source examples and guides designed to facilitate the deployment of AI-driven use cases for both developers and enterprises.

 To run these examples, you can obtain a free API key using SambaNova Cloud.
 Alternatively, if you are a current SambaNova customer, you can deploy your models using SambaStudio.
 Most of the code examples are written in Python, although the concepts can be applied to any programming language.